 - Check for minors: If a minor is listed, consult an attorney about using a trust or the Uniform Transfers to Minors Act (UTMA).

 - Match the Will: While the form overrides the will, they should still align with your general goals.
-See Advance Directive vs Living Will for more on overall planning.
+See what an executor does for more on how your overall estate is settled.

 Phase 3: Action & Storage